hyosung11/Launch-School/Courses/JS109/glossary.md

 = 'object'
 ```

-## `console.log` vs. `return`
+## 3. `console.log` vs. `return`

 Output and return values are different concepts.

 ### `console.log`

-When we invoke the `console.lo`g method, we're telling JavaScript to write something to the console.
+When we invoke the `console.log` method, we're telling JavaScript to write something to the console.
 In Node, that is your screen; in your browser, it's the Console in your Developer Tools application.
 The term log is a synonym for printing or displaying something on the console.

 ```sh
 > console.log('Howdy')